Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 Another study compared ChatGPT directly against university instructors for grading full exam papers in higher education.
-Out of 463 Master’s-level exam responses graded, about 70\% of the AI’s assigned scores fell within a 10\% margin of the human-given score, and ~31\% were within a 5\% margin \citep{floden2025grading}.
-Teachers involved in the experiment expressed surprise at how closely ChatGPT’s evaluations matched their own in these exams.
+Out of 463 Master's-level exam responses graded, about 70\% of the AI's assigned scores fell within a 10\% margin of the human-given score, and ~31\% were within a 5\% margin \citep{floden2025grading}.
+Teachers involved in the experiment expressed surprise at how closely ChatGPT's evaluations matched their own in these exams.
 However, important discrepancies were observed.
 The AI grader tended to be more conservative, avoiding very high or very low scores on individual questions.

-In the domain of essay scoring, which demands understanding of content, organization, style, and often providing feedback, LLMs still struggle to meet human-level nuance.
-Kostić et al. (2024) \cite{kostic2024llms} conducted a case study using GPT-4 to evaluate German-language student essays at a business school .
+In the domain of essay scoring, which demands understanding of content, organization, style, and often providing feedback, LLMs still struggle to meet human-level nuance. \citet{kostic2024llms} conduct a case study using GPT-4 to evaluate German-language student essays at a business school.
 The LLM could generate a score and some comments, but it often failed to apply the rubric criteria consistently and lacked the depth of feedback that human lecturers provided.
-Complex aspects of writing quality (critical analysis, creativity, etc.) proved difficult for the model to judge correctly, highlighting a gap between what current LLMs can do and the “nuanced requirements” of real essay evaluation.
+Complex aspects of writing quality (critical analysis, creativity, etc.) proved difficult for the model to judge correctly, highlighting a gap between what current LLMs can do and the ``nuanced requirements'' of real essay evaluation.